patpatfc/DrawingFunctionsProject/README.md

 # DrawingFunctionsProject
 My AP CS A project
-# This project request input from the user, to draw a quadratic, linear or constant function.
+When executed, code requests input from the user to draw a quadratic, linear or a constant function.